jnblanchet/Pigeon/README.md

 ## Scanning a new ID-Tag

 From the main menu, select the scan option on the left.
 Once the camera is started hold the envelope 15 cm away from the camera.
 There are no prior assumptions on the position or orientation of the barcode.
 The phone and the camera should be parallel to each other for best results.

+If you are having trouble scanning a barcode, try these: press the envelope against a flat surface, slowly rotate the phone to improve the angle, try moving around to improve the lighting.

 When the barcode is successfully detected, the ID-Tag information is displayed on screen.
 The formatting output of this code is likely to evolve in the future, and can be changed easily by updating the scan.HTML and scan.js files.